-The primary manipulator is assumed to have a trajectory controller for positioning its endpoint (i.e. the base of the secondary manipulator).
+Fig. 1 Various configurations of the primary manipulator where the secondary manipulator has a fixed orientation relative to its base Contributed by the Dynamic Systems and Control Division for publication in the JOURNAL OF DYNAMIC SYSTEMS, MEASUREMENT, AND CONTROL.
+Manuscript received by the Dynamic Systems and Control Division September 1988; revised manuscript received September 1989.
+Associate Editor: R. Shoureshi. secondary manipulator).
 Several linear and nonlinear control methods can be used to develop this trajectory controller.
 However, the concern here is the control and modeling of the secondary manipulator.
 The secondary manipulator motors are assumed to have velocity controllers since most servo motors have rate controllers.
-In general, a robotic system with a velocity controller has a velocity that is a dynamic function of its input vector1, e, and of the force, d, imposed at its endpoint.
-The velocity controller for the secondary manipulator is assumed to have zero velocity input in the neighborhood of a particular configuration of the active end-effector.
-Thus, the active end-effector is not used for maneuvering parts, but is used at a particular known configuration.
-Therefore, the dynamic behavior of the secondary manipulator is expressed in terms of linear transfer function matrices, not to simplify the problem, but because of the nature of end-effector operation.
-Let G and So be two transfer function matrices that define the velocity deviation from zero of the secondary manipulator's endpoint.
+In general, a robotic system with a velocity controller has a velocity that is a dynamic function of its input vector, $^2 e$, and of the force, d, imposed at its endpoint.
+The velocity controller for the secondary manipulator is assumed to have zero velocity input in the neighborhood of a particular configuration of the secondary manipulator.
+Thus, the secondary manipulator is not used for maneuvering parts, but is used at a particular known configuration.
+Therefore, the dynamic behavior of the secondary manipulator is expressed in terms of linear transfer function matrices, not to simplify the problem, but because of the nature of its operation.
+Let G and S_0 be two transfer function matrices that define the velocity deviation from zero of the secondary manipulator's endpoint. $$\dot{x}(j\omega) = G(j\omega)e(j\omega) + S_0(j\omega)d(j\omega) \qquad (1)$$ - \dot{x} : $n \times 1$ velocity vector of the secondary manipulator's endpoint in a coordinate frame attached to the last link of the primary manipulator - e: $n \times 1$ input velocity vector where: